reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 └── src
 ```

-Now we can simply run our app and see a dev server starting up and opening a UI with the React logo:
+Now we can simply run our app with this command:

 ```bash
 npm start
 ```

-The development server will start up at http://localhost:3000 and we can see the home page.
+The development server will start up at http://localhost:3000 and we can see the home page:

 {{% image alt="React UI" src="images/posts/nodejs-frontend-launchdarkly/React_Logo.png" %}}

-Next we will add the [launchdarkly-js-client-sdk](https://github.com/launchdarkly/js-client-sdk) package to use client-side methods to fetch the feature flag variations:
+Next, we add the [`launchdarkly-js-client-sdk`](https://github.com/launchdarkly/js-client-sdk) package to use client-side methods to fetch the feature flag variations:

 ```bash
 npm install launchdarkly-js-client-sdk
 ```

-## Enable/Disable a Feature on the Fly
+## Toggling a Feature on the Fly

-In our first use case, let’s try to simply define a string feature flag in LaunchDarkly UI.
-We will simply define a feature button in UI and show it based upon the user whether that matches the one set in our Launchdarkly UI.
-It would be pretty simple but enough to understand how we can enable/disable a feature in web UI.
+In our first use case, let’s try to simply define a string feature flag in the LaunchDarkly UI.

+We will simply define a feature button in the UI and show it to the user or not, depending on the targeting rules defined in Launchdarkly.

-The feature flag defined in LaunchDarkly UI would look something like this:
+The feature flag we define in LaunchDarkly UI looks something like this:

 {{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Hide_User.png" %}}